Some results for the wave function at the origin for S-wave levels: Introduction

 \section{Introduction}

-Discovery of quark-antiquark atoms like charmonium in 1974 led to general investigations\cite{quigg} of the Schr\"{o}dinger equation with a central potential $V(r)$ representing the $q\bar{q}$-potential.
+Discovery of quark-antiquark atoms like charmonium in 1974 led to general investigations of the Schr\"{o}dinger equation with a central potential $V(r)$ representing the $q\bar{q}$-potential~\cite{quigg}.
 The motivation was to obtain results based on general properties of $V(r)$ like its shape, since its precise form was then (and still is) unknown.

-Some results were obtained for the S-wave ($\ell=0$) bound state radial wave function $ R_{n0}(r)$ \cite{martin}.
-Specifically, it was shown that $ R_{20}(0)$ is larger (smaller) than $ R_{10}(0)$ provided $V(r)$ was everywhere convex, $V''(r)>0$ (concave, $V''(r)<0)$.
-Prime denotes derivative with respect to r.
+Some results were obtained for the $S$-wave ($\ell=0$) bound state radial wave function $R_{n0}(r)$, $n$ the principal quantum number~\cite{martin}.
+Specifically, it was shown that $R_{20}(0)$ is larger (smaller) than $ R_{10}(0)$ provided $V(r)$ was everywhere convex (concave), $V''(r)>0$ ($V''(r)<0)$.
 The variation of $ R_{10}(0)$ with the reduced mass $\mu$ was also related to the curvature of the potential.
-This was directly proved from the radial equation for $n=1$ \cite{rosner}.
-Both types of results mentioned above were proved for large n using the WKB approximation \cite{VG1}.
+This was directly proved from the radial equation for $n=1$~\cite{rosner}.
+Both types of results mentioned above were proved for large $n$ using the WKB approximation~\cite{VG1}.

-In this note we show that both types of results follow directly from the S-wave radial Schr\"{o}dinger equation for all n.
-For notational simplicity, define
+In this paper we show that both types of results follow directly from the $S$-wave radial Schr\"{o}dinger equation for all $n$.
+For notational simplicity, define: